sdmalek44/number_guesser/README.md

 ### Setup
 * Fork this Repo
 * Clone it down on your machine
-* In console, move into cloned directory
+* In console, navigate to inside of cloned directory
-* Start local server in console
+* Start local server
 * Play game in browser